Antoine101/Dataquest-Projects/README.md

 **Keywords : Data Analysis, Data Visualisation**

-Course : Pandas and Numpy Fundamentals
-Step 2 of 8 : Data Analysis and Visualization

 In this project, we work with a dataset of used cars from eBay Kleinanzeigen, a section of the German eBay website.
 We clean the data and analyze the included used car listings to gain some insight on the second-hand cars market (most represented brands, prices distribution, average mileage, ...).

 ## Visualizing College Majors Population, Popularity and Median Earning

 **Keywords : Data Analysis, Data Visualisation, Sociology**

-Course : Exploratory Data Visualization
-Step 2 of 8 : Data Analysis and Visualization

 In this project, we work with a dataset listing the job outcomes of students who graduated from college in the US between 2010 and 2012.